umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 Umbraco Cloud uses Azure App Service Plans for website hosting services.
 This is a typical platform used for hosting web applications and it offers all features necessary for running Umbraco websites.

-Given that, packages that run in your local development environment, or on other hosting platforms, are very likely to also be supported on Umbraco Cloud.
+Given that, packages that run in your local development environment, or on other hosting platforms, are likely to also be supported on Umbraco Cloud.

 The only potential issue to be aware of is if your package stores custom data in the Umbraco database.
 Most packages don't do this, either purely adding functionality, or using existing Umbraco services for any data storage they require.